How To Get Rid of Gnats in Plants Using Dish Soap

 You should spray a leaf of a clean plant and wait for at least 24 hours before checking for results.
 If you don’t notice any bleaching, loss of color, wilt, or other signs of distress, you’re good to go.

-If you do notice the above-mentioned distress signals, you may have added too much dish soap, or the target plant may have been particularly sensitive to insecticide.
+If you do notice the above-mentioned distress signals, you may have added too much dish soap, or the target plant may have been particularly sensitive to the homemade insecticide.

 Nevertheless, you can’t delay for too long, as a gnat infestation is best stomped early on.
 Gnats can multiply in population in mere weeks.
 Dilute the solution further by adding 1/2-1 cup (125-250 ml) of water.